sensu/sensu-docs/content/sensu-go/5.16/reference/assets.md

 | annotations | |
 -------------|------
-description  | Non-identifying metadata that's meaningful to people interacting with Sensu.<br><br>In contrast to labels, annotations cannot be used in [API filtering][api-filter] or [sensuctl filtering][sensuctl-filter] and do not impact Sensu's internal performance. required     | false type         | Map of key-value pairs.
+description  | Non-identifying metadata that is meaningful to people who interact with Sensu.<br><br>In contrast to labels, you cannot use annotations in [API filtering][20] or [sensuctl filtering][21], and annotations do not affect Sensu's internal performance. required     | false type         | Map of key-value pairs.
 Keys and values can be any valid UTF-8 string. default      | `null`